-- 48. The Applicant must: - (a) keep accurate records of the: - · amount of coal transported from the site (on a monthly basis); and - the date and time of each train movement from the site; and - (b) make these records publicly available on its website at the end of each calendar year.
+- 48. The Applicant must: - (a) keep accurate records of the: - amount of coal transported from the site (on a monthly basis); and - the date and time of each train movement from the site; and - (b) make these records publicly available on its website at the end of each calendar year.

-- 49. The Applicant must: - (a) schedule shift changes on site to occur outside the school bus hours; - (b) notify Council of any changes to the shifts on site; - (c) co-ordinate the shift changes on site with the shift changes of the adjoining Moolarben and Wilpinjong mines to minimise the cumulative traffic impacts of the three mines; and
+- 49. The Applicant must: - (a) reasonable and feasible measures to minimise the project's contribution to the traffic on Ulan Road. schedule shift changes on site to occur outside the school bus hours; - (b) notify Council of any changes to the shifts on site; - (c) co-ordinate the shift changes on site with the shift changes of the adjoining Moolarben and Wilpinjong mines to minimise the cumulative traffic impacts of the three mines; and - (d) implement all